Tyson Martin: Representative career

-In 2009, Martin made his international debut off the bench for Papua New Guinea against the Australian PM's XIII.
+In 2009, Martin made his international debut off the bench for PNG Prime Minister's XIII against the Australian PM's XIII.
 He came up against Cowboys first graders Johnathan Thurston, Luke O'Donnell and Matthew Scott in the 42–18 loss.

 Later in 2009, he played both games off the bench in Papua New Guinea's successful Pacific Cup campaign.

 In 2015, Tyson played for Papua New Guinea in their inaugural Melanesian Cup test match against Fiji.

 He is eligible for the Kumuls due to his Papua New Guinean father.